 The park is half an hour from Cummins Falls (pictured above) and Burgess Falls, two popular waterfall destinations that do not offer cabin or camping options.
 The park is an hour from Rock Island and 1.25 hours from Fall Creek Falls.
 These parks have lodging and camping options, but are often full.
 If you can’t find a place to stay at one of those parks, Edgar Evins is a great option.

+Accessing the base of the waterfall at Cummins Falls State Park (like pictured above) requires a Gorge Access Permit that can be purchased online here or at the park visitor center.
+Permits are limited to 150 a day.
 Remember to practice water safety when visiting the falls.
 Bring a buddy, wear appropriate shoes that can get wet, and use a PFD for young children and weak swimmers.
 We want everyone to have a safe and enjoyable visit.

 Center Hill Lake was formed when the Army Core of Engineers built a dam in 1948 on the Caney Fork River.
 The river flows through a large portion of the Cumberland Plateau, and is a popular fishing destination.
 The lake shares many of these same characteristics.
 Visitors often have success catching crappie, walleye and catfish.
 While bass fishing is best in the fall, many anglers have success fishing at night on the lake during the summer.
 Just below the dam, a couple minutes away from the park, lies some of the best trout fishing you will find in Tennessee.
 The cold, tailwaters of the Caney Fork are perfect for catching rainbow, brook and brown trout during non-generation periods.

 Whether you’re looking for some time on the trails or a couple of days filling up the fish cooler, Edgar Evins State Park will not disappoint.
 Click the button below to learn more about what the park has to offer and to plan your next visit.